 - 4. Identify the uniform front-line Service Members who must wear body-worn cameras that are capable of reliably recording video and audio of the Service Member's contact with the public, and that can clearly indicate to individuals who are part of that interaction that the camera is active and recording; - 5.
-Specify when a body-worn camera must be activated, so that Service Members will activate their body-worn camera prior to all interactions with the public that are undertaken in whole or in part to further a valid law enforcement purpose, unless an unexpected and immediate threat to the life or safety of the Service Member or of a member of the public makes it impossible or dangerous to activate the body-worn camera prior to that interaction, in which case the Service Member is required to activate the body-worn camera at the earliest opportunity thereafter; - 6.
-Establish that body-worn cameras may not be used for general surveillance of members of the public or Service Members to record activity that is not a direct interaction between a Service Member and a member of the public or where a
+Specify when a body-worn camera must be activated, so that Service Members will activate their body-worn camera prior to the beginning of all direct interactions with the public that are undertaken in whole or in part to further a valid law enforcement purpose, unless an unexpected and immediate threat to the life or safety of the Service Member or of a member of the public makes it impossible or dangerous to activate the body-worn camera prior to that interaction, in which case the Service

-- Service Member is attempting to initiate such an interaction, except with judicial authorization: - 7.
-Establish that Service Members may not deactivate the body-worn camera until all interaction with the public has ended, except for specific circumstances which are clearly defined in this Policy and the Service's Procedure and are as limited as possible, and where such exceptions serve to protect the dignity of members of the public, in which cases the Service Member must record the specific reason for deactivation; - 8.
-Establish that Service Members may not intentionally prevent the body-worn camera from capturing video or audio during an interaction with a member of the public in accordance with Section 5 (e.g., by obstructing the lens or microphone), with the sole exception of temporarily covering the lens to protect the dignity of an individual during situations of a sensitive nature (e.g., when encountering a person in a state of undress), and then only for the shortest time possible while taking steps to protect the dignity of the individual, and provided that the Member is not in a situation where they might use force while the lens is covered; - 9.
+- Member is required to activate the body-worn camera at the earliest opportunity thereafter: - 6.
+Establish that body-worn cameras may only be used for the purpose of recording direct interactions between Service Members and members of the public, and may not be used for surveillance of members of the public or Service Members, or to covertly record the activities of a member of the public, except with judicial authorization; - 7.
+Establish that Service Members may not deactivate the body-worn camera until all direct interaction with the public has ended, except for specific circumstances which are clearly defined in this Policy and the Service's Procedure, and are as limited as possible, and where such exceptions serve to protect the dignity of members of the public, in which cases the Service Member must record the specific reason for deactivation; - 8.
+Establish that Service Members may not intentionally prevent the body-worn camera from capturing video or audio during an interaction with a member of the public in accordance with section 5 (e.g., by obstructing the lens or microphone or by repositioning the camera so as to prevent it from capturing the interaction), with the sole exception of temporarily covering the lens with their hand to protect the dignity of an individual during situations of a sensitive nature (e.g., when encountering a person in a state of undress), and then, only for the shortest time possible, while taking steps to protect the dignity of the individual, and provided that the Member is not in a situation where they might use force while the lens is covered: - 9.
 Establish that Service Members must inform members of the public that they are being recorded at the earliest opportunity during an interaction; - 10.
 Establish, notwithstanding sections 5 and 7 above: - a.
 Conditions under which Service Members, prior to entering a private residence or a private place (defined as a place to which the public does not have lawful access and where one may reasonably expect to be safe from uninvited intrusion or surveillance, including, for example, places of worship and lawyers' offices) must inform occupants that they are being recorded in both video and audio and inquire whether these individuals request that the body-worn camera be deactivated; - b.
-Conditions under which Service Members may deactivate their body-worn cameras before the conclusion of an incident for the purpose of protecting law enforcement strategies, provided that: - the Service Members are not interacting with members of the public or are in the vicinity of members of the public while the body-worn camera is deactivated; - ii. the body-worn camera is reactivated at the earliest opportunity and prior to any interaction with a member of the public; and - iii. the reason for the deactivation is recorded in accordance with a designated process; - c.
-Conditions under which Service Members who are attending at an Indigenous event in a public place which includes a spiritual ceremony,
+Conditions under which Service Members may deactivate their body-worn cameras before the conclusion of an incident for the purpose of protecting law enforcement strategies, provided that: - the Service Members are not interacting with members of the public or are in the vicinity of members of the public while the body-worn camera is deactivated;